 - Retirement plan contributions will continue in accordance with the provisions specified in the respective retirement plan documents.

 - FMLA benefits run concurrently with benefits provided by Worker’s Compensation.

 Return from Leave

 - Faculty and Professional Staff Members returning from leave will be reinstated to the same or equivalent position, with equivalent pay, benefits, and other terms and conditions of employment.
-Failure to return to work will be considered voluntary termination of employment.
+Following the exhaustion of the 12 weeks of FMLA Leave, failure to return to work without communication from the Faculty or Professional Staff Member to their immediate supervisor may be considered voluntary termination of employment.

-- Faculty and Professional Staff Members returning from a leave for a serious health condition must provide Human Resources with a certification from a health care provider documenting their fitness to return to work.
-Faculty and Professional Staff Members who are unable to return to work at the end of the leave should notify Human Resources as soon as possible.
+- When appropriate, Faculty or Professional Staff Members returning from a leave for a serious health condition may be required to provide Human Resources with a certification from a health care provider documenting their fitness to return to work and are required to notify their immediate supervisor of their anticipated return date.
+Faculty or Professional Staff Members who are unable to return to work at the end of the leave should notify Human Resources and their immediate supervisor as soon as possible.

 - In addition, except as provided in this policy, a Faculty or Professional Staff Member’s use of FMLA leave will not result in the loss of any employment benefit that the Faculty or Professional Staff Member earned before using FMLA leave.
 Use of FMLA leave will not be counted against the Professional Staff Member as an “occurrence” under Drexel’s Attendance Policy.

 Notwithstanding anything to the contrary stated in this policy, nothing herein is intended to alter the at-will status of any Professional Staff Member.
 Drexel University at all times retains the right to terminate any Professional Staff Member at any time for any lawful reason, or for no reason at all.